 Remember that energizers are designed to lift spirits and provide counterpoint.
 While many of these energizers will work for any remote meeting, it’s worth tailoring them to your group where possible.

-Some energizers are great to warm a group up or introduce new team members.
-Get to know you games, and online icebreakers shared some DNA with this category.
-Though these online warm-ups could be run at any point in your virtual workshop, they’re particularly useful for warming up your group and energizing them for the exercises ahead.
+These energizers are great to warm a group up or introduce new team members to the larger organization.
+Get to know you games and online icebreakers share some DNA with this category, though these activities are a little broader in purpose.
+Though these online warm-ups could be run at any point in your virtual workshop, they’re particularly useful for warming up your group and energizing them for the online workshop ahead.

 Running a virtual workshop or meeting online does not mean you cannot physically engage your participants.
 In fact, we’d recommend that you do!
 Energizers that incorporate bodily movement can really help lift the energy level after lunch or an in-depth exercise!

 Looking around is an easy-to-perform energizer with a simple online variation.
 Get everyone on their webcams to stand up in the room where possible (sitting down is fine) and follow along with the instructions.
+If you’re looking for virtual ice breakers for Zoom, try this exercise to set the tone without a need for additional set-up or equipment.
 This is a great remote energizer for generating laughs and teaching a valuable lesson about learning new concepts and procedures.

 Human beings are naturally born storytellers.
 With this online energizer, you’ll take some time to connect to one another through telling a shared story and be encouraged to have fun while improvising too!